 Meet our musicians

-Detroit-based violinist and violist Meg Rohrer is intrigued by the wide range of sounds that can come out of her acoustic wooden instruments, and loves to express her voice through newly composed projects, inter-arts collaborations, traditional classical works, and improvising.
-Rohrer centers much of her work around chamber music, and is currently the violinist/violist of Virago, a mixed instrumentation quartet that melds contemporary chamber music with free improvisation, and the first violinist of the award-wining Converge Quartet, a string quartet that solely performs new works written by young composers.
-Since winning her first Concerto Competition at the age of 16, Meg has appeared as a soloist with orchestra in venues in California, Illinois and Michigan, and her orchestral appearances have taken her across the globe from Italy to Hong Kong.
-In addition to performing often, Rohrer is also a budding composer, and an active and passionate violin teacher and chamber music coach.
+Detroit-based violinist and violist Meg Rohrer is intrigued by the wide range of sounds that can come out of their acoustic wooden instruments, and loves to express their voice through performance of masterpieces old and new, improvising, and composing.
+Rohrer centers much of their work around chamber music, and is currently the violinist/violist of Virago, a mixed instrumentation quartet that melds contemporary chamber music with free improvisation.
+Since winning their first Concerto Competition at the age of 16, Meg has appeared as a soloist with orchestra in venues in California, Illinois and Michigan, and orchestral appearances have taken them across the globe from Italy to Hong Kong.
+In addition to performing often, Rohrer is also a lively educator and has recently guest taught at the SA Oaxaca and Akojopo Music Festivals.

-Meg earned her masters degree at the University of Michigan studying with Danielle Belen and Caroline Coade, and holds a bachelor’s degree from Northwestern University where she studied with Blair Milton.
-She has had the privilege to work closely as a soloist with notable composers Augusta Read Thomas and Shulamit Ran, and to have been recently coached in chamber music settings by artists such as yMusic, the Aizuri Quartet, the Dover Quartet, and members of the International Contemporary Ensemble. ( megrohrer.com )
+Meg earned their masters degree at the University of Michigan studying with Danielle Belen and Caroline Coade, and holds a bachelor’s degree from Northwestern University where they studied with Blair Milton.
+Meg had the privilege to work closely as a soloist with notable composers Augusta Read Thomas and Shulamit Ran, and to have been recently coached in chamber music settings by artists such as yMusic, the Aizuri Quartet, the Dover Quartet, and members of the International Contemporary Ensemble. (megrohrer.com)

 Violinist Emelyn Bashour has performed across North and South America.
 She holds degrees from University of Michigan and the Eastman School of Music, and served as concertmaster of both U-M’s University Symphony Orchestra and the Eastman Philharmonia.
 She is also a graduate of the preparatory division at New England Conservatory, and has previously studied with Aaron Berofsky, Renée Jolles, and Lynn Chang.
 Emelyn is a member of the symphony orchestras of Ann Arbor, Lansing, Flint, and the Des Moines Metro Opera Orchestra, and has performed around the country at Vermont Mozart Festival, Opera in the Ozarks, and Aspen Music Festival, to name a few.
 She has also been a member of the Spoleto Festival Orchestra since 2018, and served as concertmaster for the 2019 production of Salome.